BenediktBergmann/PCF-Controls/NordicSSNControl/README.md

-# Swedish SSN Control
+# Nordic SSN Control
 ## Purpose
-A Control that checks if the given string is a correct Swedish Social Security Number (Personnummer).
-You can choose whether it accepts swedish SSN's, swedish Coordination numbers (Samordningsnummer) or both.
+A Control that checks if the given string is a correct Nordic (swedish or finnish) Social Security Number (Personnummer).
+You can choose whether it accepts swedish SSN's, swedish Coordination numbers (Samordningsnummer), finnish PIC's or all of them.
 The Control will accept numbers in the following syntax: YYYYMMDD-NNNC.
 The Source you can download here is translated in English and Swedish.